christofferholmstedt/opencv-wrapper-egbis/README.md

 How to use
 ----------
-This program is tested to work on Ubuntu 12.04 LTS with OpenCV compiled from source with Qt support.
+This program is tested to work on Ubuntu 12.04 LTS with cmake from ubuntu repository and OpenCV compiled from source with Qt support.
 ### Version 2.0.0
 ##### OpenCV Wrapper Example
 [Tag
 2.0.0](https://github.com/christofferholmstedt/opencv-wrapper-egbis/tree/2.0.0)
 The root directory in this version has an example using the OpenCV wrapper inside main.cpp.
 To build and run it do the following: